 The beautiful truth about following Christ is that this is not a race where only one person wins.
 There are no podiums in heaven—only crowns laid at the feet of Jesus.
 We are all running toward the same finish line, all pursuing the same glory—His glory.

 Friend, refuse to engage in competition within the body of Christ.
 Let’s cheer one another on with every ounce of faith and joy we have.
-When we finally stand before the Lord, my prayer is that we'll be together—arm in arm, hand in hand—celebrating the goodness of God in all of us.
+When we finally stand before the Lord, my prayer is that we’ll be together—arm in arm, hand in hand—celebrating the goodness of God in all of us.
 Truth belongs to the Lord.
-Every gift, calling, or opportunity He places in our hands is not for our glory, but for the benefit of the body of Christ - and when we share joyfully, we share a treasure! <3
+Every gift, calling, or opportunity He places in our hands is not for our glory, but for the benefit of the body of Christ—and when we share joyfully, when we are cheerleader not competitors, we share a treasure!

 This morning, I’ve been thinking about a promise from Jesus that doesn’t usually make it onto Instagram feeds or coffee mugs.
 It’s not the one we highlight with glittery pens or turn into wall art, but it is a promise—and it’s one that speaks to real life: